 What?
 US MOVE?
 That wasn’t in the plan.
 Kentucky was our forever home.
 We have a farmhouse and a gatehouse and a business and acres of land and countryside and stars and hay bales and winding country roads.

-And for five years I have written a blog about our farmhouse and all that goes with it.
+And for years I wrote a blog about our farmhouse and all that went with it.

 I wasn’t sure if I was ready to give it all up.

 I put on an apron and asked myself what Laura Ingalls would do if Carrie and Mary and Grace and Ma and Pa needed her.